 Trial components are then inserted to make sure they fit properly.

 The real components (Femoral & Tibial) are then put into place with or without cement.

-Once stable, you will be taken to the ward.
-The post-operative protocol is surgeon dependant, but in general your drain will come out at 24 hours and you will sit out of bed and start moving you knee and walking on it within a day or two of surgery.
-The dressing will be reduced usually on the 2nd post-op day to make movement easier.
+Once stable, you will be discharged home.
+You will sit out of bed and start moving you knee and walking on day 1 of surgery.
+The dressing will be removed usually on the 5th post-op day to make movement easier.
 Your rehabilitation and mobilization will be supervised by a physical therapist.

 To avoid lung congestion, it is important to breathe deeply and cough up any phlegm you may have.

-Your orthopedic surgeon will use one or more measures to minimize blood clots in your legs, such as inflatable leg coverings, stockings and injections into your abdomen to thin the blood clots or DVT’s, which will be discussed in detail in the complications section.
+Your orthopedic surgeon will use one or more measures to minimize blood clots in your legs, such as inflatable leg coverings, stockings and injections into your abdomen to thin the blood clots or DVTs.

 More physical activities, such as sports previously discussed may take 3 months to be able to do comfortably.